The Master Guide to Victorian & Minton Tile Restoration

 Darkening that returns after drying indicates embedded contamination rather than simple surface dust.
 Controlled cleaning can restore appearance without treating the floor like marble, porcelain, or any surface that can simply be polished back.

-Why your floor looks uneven, faded, or patchy after cleaning
+Why Victorian tiles look faded or patchy after cleaning

-Uneven colour after cleaning often means old coatings have been disturbed and the true clay surface is becoming visible.
+If your floor looks uneven after cleaning, the cleaning may have revealed the real clay surface rather than caused new damage.
+Uneven colour often means old coatings have been disturbed and the true clay surface is becoming visible.
 Untreated clay usually dries flatter and paler because no coating is deepening the colour, so historic wear and softer buff tile wear become easier to see.

 Coated areas can look darker, shinier, or cloudier because waxes, acrylic sealers, old sealer residue, and surface coating layers remain in pores and grout lines.
 Acrylic wax finish, water-based topical sealer, and linseed oil coating layers can create a deepening effect that looks attractive until build-up, damp, or salts make the surface fail.